KolodeevVlad/bug_weight_Ru/README.md

 4. Click "Load unpacked extension"
 5. Choose the folder with the application

-## How does the error weight calculation work??
+## How does the Impact Level calculation work??
-The weight (priority) is calculated using the formula: mass * critical * block, where:
+The Impact Level is calculated using the formula: mass * critical * block, where:

 #### Mass - How widespread the issue is.
 - 1 Single bug